jWatsonDev/100-days-of-code/log-round-nov2021.md

 2. Improve in the following technologies: Jenkins, Ansible, Docker, Kubernetes, Terraform, AWS, Azure, etc.
 3. Goals may evolve depending upon what I need to learn more about for work

+### Day 85: Jan.
+31 2022

+**Today's Progress**: Ansible practice continued and some misc.

+**Thoughts:** Well, ye 'ole portal prototype does crash after 30m or so. hmm Joey and Shawn's game tonight.

 ### Day 84: Jan.
 30 2022

 **Today's Progress**: Ansible practice.